Scalsol/mega.pytorch/README.md

 ### Demo Usage
 Please follow [demo/README.md](demo/README.md) to see how to visualize your own images or video.

-### Tips for implementing your own method
+### Customize

-Intruction will be added.
+If you want to use these methods on your own dataset or implement your new method.
+Please follow [CUSTOMIZE.md](CUSTOMIZE.md).

 ## Contributing to the project
 Any pull requests or issues are welcomed.